|

 to hear in detail how Lady Eowyn had drawn her sword"She

-is almost fast enough to be one of my guards,"and threatened
+is almost fast enough to join my guards,"and threatened

-Legolas again.
-"Then I arrested the pair of them," he
+at Lord Legolas again.
+"Then I arrested the pair of them,"

 "Did you know that Lady Eowyn was such a swordswoman?"